-In line with new government guidelines, face coverings must be worn in the auditorium but can be removed when taking a drink from a water bottle (see below).
+In line with new government guidelines, face coverings must be worn in the auditorium and can only be removed when taking a drink from a water bottle (see below).

 The bars are not presently open before or after performances; please feel free to bring a bottle of water or soft drink.

 Social distancing measures have been implemented across all areas within the auditorium in line with local government guidelines as required.